i3-Market-V3-Public-Repository/SP3-SCGBSSW-I3mWalletMonorepo/README.md

   }

-  // Let us define the RPC endopint to the ledger (just in case we don't want to use the default one) const dltConfig: Partial<nonRepudiationProtocol.DltConfig> = {
+  // Let us define the RPC endopint to the ledger (just in case we don't want to use the default one) const dltConfig: Partial<nonRepudiationLibrary.DltConfig> = {
     rpcProviderUrl: '***REMOVED***'
   }

   /**
    * Intialize the non-repudiation protocol as the destination of the data block.
    * You need:
-   *  - the data agreement
+   *  - the data agreement.
+It will be parsed for correctness.
    *  - the private key of the consumer (to sign proofs)
-   *  - [optional] a Partial<DltConfig> object with your own config for the DLT (see DltConfig interface) */ const npConsumer = new nonRepudiationProtocol.NonRepudiationProtocol.NonRepudiationDest(dataExchangeAgreement, consumerJwks.privateJwk, dltConfig)
+   *  - [optional] a Partial<DltConfig> object with your own config for the DLT (see DltConfig interface) */ const npConsumer = new nonRepudiationLibrary.NonRepudiationProtocol.NonRepudiationDest(dataExchangeAgreement, consumerJwks.privateJwk, dltConfig)

   // Receive poo and cipherblock (in JWE string format) ...